stablekernel/aqueduct/source/docs/http/routing.md

 An Aqueduct application receives requests when the scheme is `http` (or `https`) and the host refers to a machine where the application is running.
 Therefore, once the application gets the request, it only cares about the remaining component: the path.

-In Aqueduct, a `Router` routes `Request`s to a `RequestController` based on the request path.
+In Aqueduct, a `Router` routes `Request`s to a `Controller` based on the request path.
 This process is known as *routing*.
 When an application starts up, routes are registered in a subclass of `ApplicationChannel`.
-Each registered route creates a new [channel](structure.md) of `RequestController`s that the request will be passed through.
+Each registered route creates a new [channel](structure.md) of `Controller`s that the request will be passed through.

 ## Route Specifications Match HTTP Request Paths